-A youth pastor emailed me.
+A youth pastor emailed me about a weak church leader.
 He’s frustrated his pastor continually caves into the pressures of a few leaders in the church.
 They are not supportive of the youth ministry, even though it’s the fastest growing area of the church.

 The complaint they have?
 The ministry is costing far more than it brings into the church.
 Young people are coming to the church in growing numbers, but without their parents.
 Young people don’t usually contribute to the church, so it’s causing an issue with some of the deacons.